jnlar/github-api-redis/README.md

 #### Installing & deploying via dev.sh:
 `chmod +x dev.sh` - make the shell script executable
-`./dev.sh fresh` - This will install all the deps and start both services up
+`./dev.sh install` - This will install all the deps
-`./dev.sh start` - Run this if you've already installed all the deps, this will start both Reactjs and Node.js services
+`./dev.sh start` - Run this if you've already installed all the deps, this will start both Reactjs and Node.js
+`./dev.sh fresh` - This will install dependencies and deploy Reactjs and Node.js (ideal on freshly cloned repo etc)

 #### Recent changes:
 - Data fetched from API is returned in JSON, this way we can better handle the data on the front-end with react.